You Need ItHome Batteries

 Giving homeowners choices is important to us – but it’s even more important that we are able to deliver the products we sell as promised.
 We want to avoid a situation where a customer selects certain components during the initial consultation process, and then weeks down the line we have to tell them that their install will be delayed or that they have to select different components, possibly affecting the cost, because their picks are no longer readily available.

-That’s why we’ve decided to temporarily limit the selection of battery and backup components we offer to models where we have been able to get guarantees about availability through at least the end of 2022, if not beyond.
-It’s not a decision we’ve made hastily or lightly, but we think it’s the best way to ensure that homeowners can be confident they’ll get the system they paid for with a minimum of delays or complications.
+That’s why for the time being, we’re limiting the selection of battery and backup components we offer based on current availability.
+We think it’s the best way to ensure that homeowners can be confident they’ll get the system they paid for with a minimum of delays or complications.

 Federal Solar Investment Tax Credit (ITC)